verlok/blog-11ty/content/about/index.md

 # About

 Hello, I'm Andrea, and I love to create and optimize websites.
-I'm passionate about web performance, web sustainability and user experience.
+I'm passionate about web performance, accessibility and user experience.

 <figure class="about-face">
 	{% image "2023-andrea-verlicchi-summit-enhanced.png", "Andrea Verlicchi", [648, 1296], "648px" %}